The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): Achieving the required surface and pointing accuracy

+The systems-engineering approach to achieve the requirement is to address error contributors in a dedicated error budget per performance category -- here, HWFE from aperture to sensor.
+One important component of the error budget is environmental loads.
+The environmental contributors to the HWFE and their magnitudes are listed in Tab.~\ref{tab:surferrors}.
+The magnitudes were either verified by FEA where possible (bottom-up approach) and/or estimated (top-down approach).
+The target for the future steps is of course to verify the estimated budget values either by analysis or prototype breadboard tests.

-As a consequence of the arguments presented in Sect.~\ref{sec:optical_quality_metrics}, which discussed the requirements and structural design, the half wavefront error was considered as a metric to establish an engineering ``error budget.''
-This error budget is used to set constraints on each subsystem or component by tracking how their tolerance and achievable precision impact the overall result.
-While the full engineering error budget is beyond the scope of this work, we discuss the salient aspects in the following.
+As is common practice, we adopted the HWFE as a metric when establishing our engineering error budget, which was used to set constraints on each subsystem or component by tracking how their tolerance and achievable precision impact the overall optical performance.
+While the full engineering error budget is beyond the scope of this work, we note that \cite{Reichert2024} provides a more detailed review of the error budget and we simply discuss aspects relevant to the AtLAST conceptual design here.